Nursing (Child) MSc

-Closed to further applications for September 2022 and January 2023 entry.
+Closed to further applications for January 2023 entry.

 Are you good with children?
 Able to offer reassurance to them and their parents or carers in times of need?
 Could you meet the challenges of a changing healthcare environment?
 Training as a children’s nurse will make you highly employable in one of the most rewarding professions.

 You’ll learn how to deliver care to children with complex care needs, in hospital and in the community, helping them to live well, be healthy and overcome acute and life-changing events.
 You’ll also gain a broader awareness of the health and social care needs of adults, and how this influences the early years and life of children and young people.

 Get the opportunity to practice what you’ve learnt on supervised work placements.
 By the time you graduate, you’ll have developed the skills you need to plan, coordinate and deliver care in a safe, compassionate and effective way.
 And you’ll be able to register as a qualified children’s nurse with the Nursing and Midwifery Council (NMC).

 This programme adheres closely to the six core values of the NHS.
 These values, enshrined within the NHS Constitution, have been developed by patients, the public and staff to inspire passion in the NHS, guide it in the 21st century, and provide common ground for cooperation in achieving shared aspirations.